Here are the details of our international student induction week for our September intake: Induction January 2019

 Please remember that the International Office cannot issue letters for Immigration etc. until you have registered, so if you need these make sure you register as soon as possible.

-Two weeks after your regisrtration you will receive an email to your DIT email account with your Medical Insurance Certificate attached.
+Two weeks after your registration you will receive an email to your TU Dublin email account with your Medical Insurance Certificate attached.

 All students that hold a passport from a non-EEA country are required to register with the Garda National Immigration Bureau (or GNIB).
 This must be completed within the allotted duration of stay allocated to you by the immigration officer on arrival in Ireland, regardless of whether you required a visa for entry.